ENG 331: Drama 1485-1603

 Class Meetings

-I require real-time attendance at every class meeting, during the scheduled hours of that meeting.
-If a student misses a session for any reason, I deduct any such absence permanently from the student’s total number of classes attended, and the student must also follow my set instructions for what to do after missing a class (click here).
+If a student misses a class, for any reason (including late registration), the student must follow my set instructions for what to do after missing a class (click here).
 Please do not email me only to alert me to an upcoming absence, nor to explain a prior one, let alone to apologize either way: just follow the course instructions, policies, and requirements regarding missed classes and leave it at that.

 ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE